Esylus/Dvorak/README.md

   -- Pressing 'Fingerings' button will show suggested fingerings (aimed at Dvorak typers)

-  -- Use this typing app in combination with other resources such as https://learn.dvorak.nl/ and https://www.ratatype.com/typing-test/
+  -- Use this typing app in combination with https://learn.dvorak.nl/ and https://www.ratatype.com/typing-test/

-  -- This app was intended to compliment the above two websites letting the user pick specifically which keys to work on
+  -- This app was intended to compliment the above two websites letting the user pick which keys to work on

   -- This app also allows user to focus on numbers, special characters and the F1-F12 keys

-  Dvorak typing app was created and coded by PJ Miller in C# in a succesful effort to master typing in Dvorak
+  -- Dvorak typing app was created and coded by PJ Miller in C# in a succesful effort to master typing in Dvorak

-  Find out why typing in Dvorak is significantly more efficient than traditional QWERTY here http://www.dvzine.org/
+  -- Find out why typing in Dvorak is significantly more efficient than traditional QWERTY here http://www.dvzine.org/